Planning a trip to Australia, but not sure where to start with the preparations for your dream vacation? This article is for you!

 We were lucky to have had an opportunity to travel to Australia twice: once as a couple in 2003, and ten years later, in 2013, with our three kids of 3, 3, and 5 years old.

-We knew that Australia is huge and that driving times can be long.
-What we didn’t know is that it is really boring on the road most of the time with not much to see in between the places which are well worth visiting.
+We knew that Australia is huge and that driving times can be very long.
+What we didn’t know is that it is really boring on the road most of the time.
+Often, there is not much to see in between the places which are well worth visiting.
 We saw so many dead kangaroos on the road and black burned forests that it was even depressing with moments… We visited quite some towns along the Eastern Coast which were really not worth it – at least not for someone who only has 3 weeks in Australia.

-So here are some general tips and recommendations to help you plan your dream trip Down Under.
+So here are some general tips and recommendations to help you plan your dream Australia vacation.
 Read on!

 Planning Australia trip – what you need to know in advance